mfacton/stm32-nrf24/README.md

 # STM32_HAL_nrf24l01p
 STM32 abstraction library for nrf24l01+ using HAL

-functions labeled "Main Functions" are not complete
+some functions labeled "Main Functions" are still not complete

 functions labeled "Read Write Registers" have functionality to control all registers of the nrf24l01+